farhathaydar7/farhathaydar7/README.md

-# Hi there! 👋 I'm Haydar Farhat
+# Hi there! 👋 I'm Haidar Farhat

 ## 🚀 About Me

 🎓 **Computer Science Graduate** | 💻 **Full-Stack Developer** | 🎮 **Tech & Gaming Enthusiast**

-I'm a passionate developer with experience in **web development, system administration, and game optimization**.
+I'm a passionate developer with experience in **full stack web development, system administration, game optimization and general TINCKERING**.
 I love working on projects that solve real-world problems and enjoy exploring new technologies to enhance my skills.

 ---